Blue Ain't Your Color: Chart performance

-In the US, "Blue Ain't Your Color" reached number one on the US Country Airplay chart and number one on the US Hot Country Songs chart, and remained there for twelve consecutive weeks at that spot until it was knocked off by "Better Man", performed by Little Big Town.
+In the US, "Blue Ain't Your Color" reached number one on the US Country Airplay chart, and number one on the US Hot Country Songs chart.
+It remained at that position for twelve consecutive weeks until it was knocked off by "Better Man", performed by Little Big Town.

 Blue Ain't Your Color debuted at number 73 on the US Billboard Hot 100 and eventually reached its peak at number 24 on the chart.
 It became Urban's nineteenth top 40 hit on the US Billboard Hot 100, his seventh top 30 hit and first top 30 hit since "We Were Us" in 2013.
 In June 2017, the song reached a million copies in sales.
 As of December 2017, the single has sold 1,163,000 copies in the US.
-On March 18, 2019 the single was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over four million units in the United States.
+On March 18, 2019, the single was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over four million units in the United States.